Overview of the Clarendon

 Our marathon event was first run in 1998.
 It was founded and organised by Paul Elderkin, a keen runner and member of a local Hash House Harriers Club.
 In 2012, Paul passed the management of the race over to the Rotary Clubs of Winchester and Salisbury.
-Preperations are now underway for the next race, which will be held on Sunday 5 October 2014.
+Preperations are now underway for the next race, which will be held on Sunday 4 October 2015.
 To book a place please fill in the booking form on our registration page.
-Online entries will close on Friday 26 September 2014.
+Online entries will close at midnight, Thursday 24th September 2015.
 Registration on the day will be possible but will cost an extra £5 (donation to Rotary charities).

 If you wish to use the event as an opportunity to raise funds for your favourite charity, all the money that you raise can be put directly to your charity (100%).

 You can see a detailed map of the full marathon route by opening this external map page - it will open a new window in your browser.

 We have also created a GPX file of the Clarendon Marathon route, for those who know how, to download and upload to their GPS watch.

 You can download the file here.
 Please be aware that you download any files at your own risk.
 While we do all we can to ensure no viruses or malicious scripts are present, you should always make sure you have the latest anti-virus definitions on your computer.